 Share your JustGiving page and let everyone know about your Walk of Light.

-Pound symbol icon
+Pound signs icon

 Step 4: Start fundraising

-Heart in a lantern icon
+Heart lantern icon

 Step 5: Walk your Walk of Light!